 The solution to reducing Vermont;s carbon footprint will happen community by community.
 VTCHA is working with a variety of groups across the state on local projects that will drive carbon pollution down.

-One example is a VTCHA led collaboration between the Burlington Department of Transportation, UVM, Local Motion and the Vermont Public Health Association (VtPHA).
-The Department is working hard to implement a vision for increasing "active" transportation - getting people out of their cars and walking/biking.
-Our project will gather feedback from Burlington's residents about the plan, and create a set of health related messaging ideas designed to overcome barriers.
+One example was a collaboration between VTCHA, the UVM Medical School and the Vermont Public Health Association (VtPHA).
+The City of Burlington is working hard to implement a vision for increasing "active" transportation - getting people out of their cars and walking/biking.
+Our project gathered feedback from Burlington's residents about the plan, and create a set of health related messaging ideas designed to overcome barriers.
 Since 42% of Vermont's carbon footprint comes from transportation, cutting down on driving is a key part of the solution.

 Three other community project proposals are being reviewed by potential partners and funders.
 More to come on these if we're successful in our efforts to build support.